 Major qualities tanzanite is believed to possess include:

-Zircon has been used since the Middle Ages to treat various ailments.
+This December birthstone has been used since the Middle Ages to treat various ailments.
 During this time people believed that this stone could cure insomnia, grant prosperity, enhance wisdom and ward off evil.
-Since then, Zircon has also been used to protect travelers, prevent disease and relieve pain.
+Since then, Zircon jewelry has also been used to protect travelers, prevent disease and relieve pain.

 Today, people use zircon to help increase their compassion, self-love and confidence.
 Zircon is also believed to give their wearers guidance and motivation.
 If you know someone who needs a little nudge when it comes to achieving their goals, zircon can make a great gift.